 where $n^{\prime }=n-1$.
+The final state of CPS has been experimental tested that the entanglement, quantified by negativity \cite{vidal02}, is higher than the initial two-mode squeezed state with up to 3 dB of squeezing, and even small experimental improvements should significantly increase this limit \cite{our07}.
 We can see that Eq.
-(5) is almost same as Eq.
+(6) is almost same as Eq.
 (3) except for different start point of $n$.
-This means that CPA operation can act on squeezed vacuum state which CPS operation can not.
-We know that the squeezed vacuum state is a very useful state and in common use, so CPA operation should be more useful than CPA operation.

-CPS state has been experimental tested that the entanglement is higher than the initial two-mode squeezed state with up to 3 dB of squeezing, and even small experimental improvements should significantly increase this limit \cite{our07}.
-From the simple analysis above, it is interesting that CPA process can generate a similar non-Gaussian state as CPS, and can be used as entanglement distillation.
-Furthermore, we may combine CPS and CPA process together, such as CPS then CPA or CPA then CPS, to study some new phenomenon.
+So this directly gives us a prediction that the CPA process can not only generate non-Gaussian states as CPS, but also can be used as entanglement distillation.